 - Supporting young carers to use local services such as sports clubs, support groups, and health centres.

-- Providing advice and emotional support through counselling and drop-in sessions
+- Providing advice and emotional support through counselling and drop-

 - Liaising with schools so that teachers can better support their students